CurtinFRC/Doc-Control/src/content/docs/reference/vision/limelight.md

 The limelight API is for interfacing with limelights in a behaviour form.

-To create and schedule a limelight behaviour, you can use the following code:
+To create a limelight, you can use the following code:

 ```cpp
 wom::Limelight *limelight = new wom::Limelight("limelight name");